nohat/dimming/docs/technical-strategy/esphome_strategy.md

 ## Executive Summary

-This document proposes implementing native "move/stop" light control functionality in ESPHome to align with Zigbee and Matter standards, improve user experience, and enable more intuitive manual light control.
+This document proposes implementing native "move/stop" light control functionality in ESPHome to align with Zigbee and Matter standards, improve user experience, and enable more intuitive manual light control
+.
 The move/stop modality—where users can initiate continuous brightness/color changes and halt them at any point—is a fundamental interaction pattern in modern smart home protocols that ESPHome currently lacks.

 ## Problem Statement